8 Steps for Parents Completing the FAFSA® Form

 You’ll be taken to the signature page where you can review the terms and conditions of the FAFSA form.
 Remember, the FAFSA form is a legal document that you will electronically sign using your StudentAid.gov account username and password.
 Once you’ve reviewed the terms and conditions, you can select “Sign,” and your section of the form will be complete.

-If you were invited as a contributor on your student’s FAFSA form and if your child has already completed the required student section, you’ll be able to select “Sign and Submit” and complete the form as long as no additional contributor participation (such as, your child’s other parent or your spouse) is required.
+If you were invited as a contributor on your child’s FAFSA form and if your child has already completed the required student section, you’ll be able to select “Sign and Submit” and complete the form as long as no additional contributor participation (such as your child’s other parent or your spouse) is required.

 After you sign the parent section, you can exit your child’s FAFSA® form, and your child can complete the remaining student sections and submit their form.